f-of-e/f-of-e-tools/verilog/hardware/processor/README.md

-Run `make` to generate a programming bitstream and `sudo make install` to program the FPGA.
+Run `make` to generate a programming bitstream and to program the FPGA.